IntelRealSense/librealsense/readme.md

 # librealsense

-A libusb based driver for the RealSense F200 (IVCAM) and RealSense R200 (DS4)
+A libusb based driver for the RealSense F200 (IVCAM) and RealSense R200 (DS4).
+It will work across OSX and Linux.
+Not sure about Windows...

 # Setup